oresat/oresat-firmware/src/README.md

 # Applications Directory

 This is where project applications are kept.
+Directory structure splits applications into "F0" and "F4" associated apps.

 `app_blinky` is a simple LED blinker app for newcomers to build and write in order to test their systems toolchain.
 It is designed to build for all simple devboard targets.